tbates/tbates.github.io/_posts/1943-02-12-technical-Optional-optimizers.markdown

 ```

-On MacOS, you can also get a bleeding-edge travis build of OpenMx this way:
+On MacOS, you can also get cutting-edge builds of OpenMx from our travis server:

 ```r
 install.OpenMx("travis")